Dynamsoft/barcode-reader-javascript/README.md

   <script src="https://unpkg.com/dynamsoft-javascript-barcode@7.3.0-v2/dist/dbr.js" data-productKeys="PRODUCT-KEYS"></script>
   ```

-  > **NOTE**: Since we do change the library a bit in each release, to make sure your application doesn't get interrupted by automatic updates, use a specific version in your production environment as shown above.
+  > **NOTE**: : Since we do change the library a bit in each release, to make sure your application doesn't get interrupted by automatic updates, use a specific version in your production environment, as shown above.
 Using a general major version like `@7` is not recommended.

 * The following script initializes and uses the library